Find Body Image Therapy

 Remote only

-Jamie Farrelly is a Licensed Independent Clinical Social Worker (LICSW) in undefined, undefined.
-They treat Body Image, Career, Abuse.
+Annie Seier is a Licensed Clinical Social Worker (LCSW) in undefined, undefined and has been in practice for 20 years.
+They treat Body Image, Peer Difficulties, Relationship(s) with Parents/Children/Family.

 View profile